-By this point in Calgary Week, we know families visiting Calgary already have tons to do with kids in the city, during the Calgary Stampede or any time of year.
-But Alberta is such a beautiful province, it would be a shame to neglect to explore the surrounding areas!
-There’s so many things for families to do in Alberta, no trip would be complete without taking at least one of the following weekend family getaways outside of Calgary.
+Families living in or visiting Calgary already have tons to do with kids in the city, but Alberta is such a beautiful province, it would be a shame to neglect to explore the surrounding areas!
+There’s so many things for families to do in Alberta, our Weekend Wanderings series would not be complete without the following weekend family itinerary outside of Calgary.

 Where to stay: Our editor’s pick is Hidden Ridge Resort.
 Located on Tunnel Mountain with views that just don’t stop, Hidden Ridge offers suites so families can spread out, access to a free shuttle so mom and dad don’t have to drive, and hiking trails on-site.

-The largest national park in the Canadian Rockies, Jasper is a full five hours’ drive from Calgary, but worth every mile.
+If time allows, continue West to Jasper National Park, the largest national park in the Canadian Rockies.
+Jasper is a full five hours’ drive from Calgary, but worth every mile.
 Make it a long weekend trip for time to experience cultural First Nations events, hiking, biking, and park touring.
 Check the Jasper National Park official site for seasonal events; they’re worth scheduling around!
 For older kids and adventure-seekers, Maligne Adventures takes families on guided river rafting, hiking, and even winter snow tours.

 Where to stay: True outdoor lovers will want to camp in Jasper National Park, or even backcountry backpack in summer months.
 If you’re looking to add some comfort to your stay, and really want to be pampered, the Fairmont Jasper Park Lodge is a worthy splurge.

-Getting there: It’s a full half-day drive to Jasper National Park from Calgary: take the TransCanada Highway past Banff, then take 93 north to Jasper.
+Getting back to Calgary: It’s a full half-day drive from Jasper National Park to Calgary: take the TransCanada Highway on a return route toward Banff.

 Where will your family wander this weekend?
 Try these other Weekend Wandering ideas: